Richard Betts – Adventure Director and Co-Founder

 Maggie the Rhodesian Ridgeback is Pied A Terre’s faithful companion and chief sandwich taster.
 Her specialist skills include chasing squirrels, assisting with picnic consumption and accompanying the team on long walks.
 One of her favourite bits about working at Pied A Terre is tasting the delicious food from all the amazing local producers they encounter on their travels and acting as the head of quality control.
 Full of energy and always raring to go wherever her paws take her, Maggie’s friendly personality makes her an instant hit with anyone who meets her.

-When she’s not bounding across the beautiful hillsides, Maggie can be found playing football, sunbathing or taking a well-earned nap.
+When she’s not bounding across the beautiful hillsides, Maggie can be found playing football, sunbathing or snuggled up on any available sofa taking a well-earned nap.